 Make the Pudding

-- In a small bowl, using a spoon, combine the cornstarch and the 3 tablespoons of cold water until smooth.
+- In a small bowl, using a spoon, combine the 4 tablespoons of cornstarch and the 3 tablespoons of cold water until smooth.
 It will be thick and tacky at first.
 Set aside.

 - Boil 2 cups of water (you can do this in a microwave safe bowl or measuring cup as well).

-- Over low heat on the stovetop, place the cocoa powder in a pan and pour in the boiling hot water.
+- Over low heat on the stovetop, place the 2 tablespoons of cocoa powder in a pan and pour in the boiling hot water.
 Whisk to combine.

-- Add the sugar and the chocolate chips, continue whisking to combine.
+- Add the ¾ cup plus 1 tablespoon granulated sugar and the 1 ounce of chocolate chips, continue whisking to combine.

-- Whisk the cornstarch water mixture into the pan with the chocolate water mixture.
-Continue whisking.
-Add the salt and bring to a boil, whisking the entire time.
+- Whisk in the cornstarch water mixture.
+Add the ¼ teaspoon kosher salt and bring to a boil, whisking the entire time.
 You should see it thickening.
 If not, increase your heat slightly but be careful not to burn.
 Let it boil for about a minute, whisking the entire time.

-- Remove the pan from the heat and whisk in the vanilla and butter or vegan baking stick.
+- Remove the pan from the heat and whisk in the 1 teaspoon pure vanilla extract and the 2 tablespoons butter or vegan baking stick.

 - Leave the pan on a cutting board on the counter, whisking periodically until the pudding has cooled significantly.
 Then transfer to a heat safe bowl and refrigerate.
 You want the pudding thick and cool when you assemble the cake.
 Make sure the pudding is made ahead of time and is cold from being in the fridge.